may-day/olap/README.md

 """

 res = c.Execute(cmd, Catalog="FoodMart")
+#return only the Value property from the cells
+res.getSlice(properties="Value")
-res.getSlice(property="Value") #return only the Value property from the cells
+#return only the Value property from the cells
+res.getSlice(properties=["Value", "FmtValue"])

 # to return some subcube from the result you can
 res.getSlice() # return all